NizarGhandri/Optimal_Portfolios/README.md

-# optimal_portfolios
+# A Comparative Analysis of Different Asset Allocation Techniques
+This repository is for the final project for the EPFL's Financial Big Data class.
-Investigating multiple ways to build optimal portfolios relying mainly on big data analysis
+In this project we investigate multiple ways to build optimal portfolios relying mainly on big data analysis.

+## Group Members:
+- Ana Lucia Carrizo Delgado, Msc.
+Data Science
+- Nizar Ghandri, Msc.
+Data Science

+## Due date: 30th of January of 2022

 ##  execution.ipynb
 In this notebook we find the performance of the equally weighted portfolio and the value weighted portfolio.